Commencement Day: June 4, 2021

-All graduating students are eligible to receive a digital diploma at no cost.
-This year, the digital diploma will be the most immediate way for you to receive your credentials and share them with potential employers, schools, family, and friends.
+All graduating students are eligible to receive a digital version of their diploma at no cost.
+Digital diplomas enable you to own your MIT credential and are the most immediate way for you to share your achievement with potential employers, institutions of higher learning, and family and friends.

 Yes.
 All graduates will receive their MIT diplomas.
+Digital diplomas are not a replacement for MIT’s traditional, paper diploma.
 Be sure to keep your contact information current in WebSIS so the Registrar knows how and where to reach you.
-If you graduated in September or February and no longer have access to WEBSIS, write to email@example.com to provide your new contact information.
+If you graduated in September or February and no longer have access to WEBSIS, write to firstname.lastname@example.org to provide your new contact information.
 This is critical to MIT being able to reach you with official electronic or physical mailings.

 No, you do not need to worry about placing an order for academic regalia.

 **NOTE: the submission deadline has passed.
-You may submit data now, however, it will be added to a batch that will be shipped AFTER Commencement Day.**
+You may submit data now, however, it will be added to the FINAL batch that will be shipped at the end of June.**